10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Wyoming has only one law regarding background checks, which states that an employer must pay for all medical exams if they want to run a drug test on a current or future employee.

-A background check for a single, specific state is considered a level 1 background check.
+A background check for a single, specific state is considered a level 1 records check.

 References